awsdocs/amazon-opensearch-service-developer-guide/doc_source/audit-logs.md

 ## Enabling audit logs<a name="audit-log-enabling"></a>

 Enabling audit logs is a two\-step process\.
 First, you must configure your domain to publish audit logs to CloudWatch Logs using the console, AWS CLI, or configuration API\.
-Then you can tune audit log settings using Kibana or the fine\-grained access control REST API\.
+Then you can tune audit log settings using OpenSearch Dashboards or the fine\-grained access control REST API\.

 **Important**
-If you encounter an error while following these steps, see [Can't enable audit logs](aes-handling-errors.md#aes-troubleshooting-audit-logs-error) for troubleshooting information\.
+If you encounter an error while following these steps, see [Can't enable audit logs](handling-errors.md#troubleshooting-audit-logs-error) for troubleshooting information\.

-**To enable audit logs for an Amazon ES domain \(console\)**
+**To enable audit logs for an OpenSearch Service domain \(console\)**

-1. Choose the domain and then the **Logs** tab\.
+1. Choose the domain and go to the **Logs** tab\.

-1. Under **Set up audit logs**, choose **Setup**\.
+1. Select **Audit logs** and then **Setup**\.

 1. Create a CloudWatch log group, or choose an existing one\.